How the Metaverse is Influencing ‘Real Life’ Design

 Even traditionally led fashion houses like Mulberry are using the digital language of the metaverse for new ‘Lily Zero’ campaign. (left) Coach launched a playful inflatable pop up in London’s soho sqaure. (right)

 Glossier’s moss covered installation in their Seattle store is both earthy and futuristic, almost like a ‘physical’ NFT or digital art piece.
-Digital environments have given birth to a design style that is distinctive, fresh and even bolder when recreated in physical spaces.
+Digital and metaverse inspired environments have given birth to a design style that is distinctive, fresh and even bolder when recreated in physical spaces.
 Whether you think the metaverse is a buzzword laden PR hype or the ecosystem of the future, the aesthetic influence it is having on the look and feel of design, from fashion to interiors is here to stay.